FBI tracking major uptick in teens targeted by online threat “sextortion” - NewsBreak

 - Block the predator and do not delete the profile or messages because that can be helpful to law enforcement in identifying and stopping them.

-- Visit missingkids.org/IsYourExplicitContentOutThere to learn how to notify companies yourself or visit cybertipline.org to get help with the process.
+- Visit https://missingkids.org/IsYourExplicitContentOutThere to learn how to notify companies yourself or visit www.cybertipline.org to get help with the process.

 - If you don’t feel that you have adults in your corner, you can reach out to NCMEC for support at gethelp@ncmec.org or call NCMEC at 1-800-THE-LOST.

 - Learn how sextortion works and how to talk to your children about it.
-Information, resources, and conversation guides are available at fbi.gov/sextortion.
+Information, resources and conversation guides are available at www.fbi.gov/sextortion.

 ©2022 Cox Media Group